Life As a Slaughterer and Meat Packer

 How Long Does it Take to Become a Slaughterer & Meat Packer?

-Slaughterers and Meat Packers Sector
+Where do Slaughterers and Meat Packers Work?

 The table below shows some of the most common industries where those employed in this career field work.